bespoken/bespoken-docs/end-to-end/ivr.md

 ## BST Init
 The `bst init` command is the fastest way to create all the files and folders needed to start testing your IVR system.
 It's a great starting point!
 You can read more about it [here](./../../cli/commands/#init).

+### Test Running Sequence - Parallelism
+Tests run in the order they appear in their file.
+Test suites, however, run one after the other by default and in random order.
+This behavior can change by setting the `runInBand` property to `false` in your testing.json file, allowing test suites to run much faster and in parallel.

+When enabling parallelism for IVR scripts, you won't need to define different virtual devices for your test suites, as multiple calls using the same phone virtual device are allowed.

+Here's how test suites running in parallel looks like:

 ## Debugging and Troubleshooting
 ### Tracing output